Benchmarking Language Modeling for Lossless Compression of Full-Fidelity Audio: Experimental Setup

 \section{Experimental Setup}

 Our evaluation spans multiple datasets across diverse audio domains.
 For \textbf{music}, we use MusDB18 \cite{musdb18}, a multi-track music database with stereo mixes and stems in various configurations (stereo mixes, mono mixes, stereo stems, mono stems, combined stereo, combined mono).
 To better reflect real-world compression scenarios, we additionally include a dataset of commercial music data at multiple bit depths and quality levels (16-bit and 24-bit): 1,569 songs (120 hours) at 16-bit, and 933 songs (70 hours) at 24-bit, with the latter including high-resolution recordings up to 192kHz sampling rate.
 Unlike many academic music datasets, which are often distributed in processed or lossy formats and may not reflect the distribution of commercially released recordings, this music more closely represents the types of lossless audio files that users seek to store and compress in practice.
 However, for consistency, we resample all commercial music data to 44.1kHz, the most common sample rate in the corpus.
 We additionally incorporate music datasets Beethoven \cite{goel2022s,mehri2016samplernn} (recordings of Ludwig van Beethoven's piano sonatas) and YouTube Mix \cite{goel2022s,deepsound} (piano music from YouTube) into our experiments.
 For \textbf{speech}, we evaluate on LibriSpeech \cite{panayotov2015librispeech} (clean read English speech), LJSpeech \cite{ljspeech} (single-speaker audiobook recordings), SC09 \cite{goel2022s,donahue2019adversarial,Warden2018SpeechCA} (spoken digit recognition), and VCTK \cite{yamagishi2019cstr} (multi-speaker English corpus).
 We also evaluate on other audio domains: Birdvox \cite{farnsworth2022birdvox} (\textbf{bioacoustic} bird vocalizations) and Epidemic Sound \cite{epidemic} (\textbf{sound effects} library).
+Although some files may contain lossy-coded artifacts, we utilize YouTube Mix, Beethoven Piano Sonatas, and SC09 for alignment with prior AR-based compression research \cite{goel2022s}.
+However, many of our datasets remain truly uncompressed, and compressing previously lossy audio represents a realistic downstream scenario.

 We evaluate at each dataset's native bit depth: 8-bit (Beethoven, YouTube Mix, SC09, all 16kHz), 16-bit (LibriSpeech 16kHz, LJSpeech 22.05kHz, Birdvox 24kHz, MusDB18 44.1kHz, VCTK and Epidemic Sound 48kHz, and commercial 16-bit at 44.1kHz), and 24-bit (commercial 24-bit at 44.1kHz).
 We compare FLAC (compression level 8, maximum), sample-level tokenization (90M params at 8-bit, 140M at 16-bit), and Trilobyte (90M).
 All trained models are trained for a fixed number of 300K steps.